A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: Related Work

 \section{Related Work}

 Evaluation methods of NLU have been the object of heated debates since the proposal of the Turing Test.
-Automatic evaluations can be based on sentence similarity \cite{agirre2012semeval} and leverage human annotated scores of similarity between sentence pairs.
-Sentence similarity estimation tasks can potentially encompass many aspects, but it is not clear how humans annotators weight semantic, stylistic, and discursive aspects during their rating.
+Automatic evaluations relying on annotated datasets are arguably limited but they have become customary practice.
+A popular method of evaluation is to predict sentence similarity~\cite{agirre2012semeval}, leveraging human annotated scores of similarity between sentence pairs.
+This task requires some representation of the sentences' semantic content beyond their surface form, and sentence similarity estimation tasks can potentially encompass many aspects.
+However, it is not clear how human annotators weigh semantic, stylistic, and discursive aspects while rating.

-Using a set of more focused and clearly defined tasks has been a popular approach. \newcite{Kiros2015} proposed a set of tasks and tools for sentence understanding evaluation.
-These tasks were compiled in the SentEval \cite{Conneau2017} evaluation suite designed for automatic evaluation of pre-trained sentence embeddings.
-SentEval tasks are mostly based on sentiment analysis, sentence similarity and natural language inference, and forces the user to provide a sentence encoder that is not finetuned during the evaluation.
-Concurrently, \newcite{zhang2015character} also compiled a set of text classification tasks based on thematic classification and sentiment analysis, that is still used to evaluate document level representation learning \cite{yang2019xlnet}.
+Using a set of more focused and clearly defined tasks has been another popular approach. \newcite{Kiros2015} proposed a set of tasks and tools for sentence understanding evaluation.
+These thirteen tasks were compiled in the SentEval~\cite{Conneau2017} evaluation suite designed for automatic evaluation of pre-trained sentence embeddings.
+SentEval tasks are mostly based on sentiment analysis, semantic sentence similarity and natural language inference.
+Since SentEval evaluates sentence embeddings, the users have to provide a sentence encoder that is not fine-tuned during the evaluation.

-GLUE \cite{wang-etal-2018-glue} propose to evaluate language understanding with less constraints than SentEval, allowing users not to rely on explicit sentence embedding based models.
-These tasks are classification or regression based, and are carried out for sentences or sentence pairs.
-Additionally, they propose {\it diagnostic} NLI tasks where various annotated linguistic phenomena occur, which could be necessary to make the right predictions, as in \newcite{Poliak2018}.
+GLUE~\cite{wang-etal-2018-glue} proposes to evaluate language understanding with less constraints than SentEval, allowing users not to rely on explicit sentence embedding based models.
+GLUE consists of nine classification or regression tasks that are carried out for sentences or sentence pairs.
+Three tasks focus on semantic similarity, and four tasks are based on NLI, which makes GLUE arguably semantics-based, even though it also includes sentiment classification~\cite{Socher2013} and grammaticality judgment~\cite{warstadt2018neural}.